Skip to main content

 How to Work a Career Fair

-• Employers expect you to be prepared (have a polished resume, dress professionally, research the companies in advance, etc.).
+• Employers expect you to be prepared (have a polished resume, dress professionally, research the companies in advance, strong eye contact and handshake, etc.).

 Get organized. breath deeply. follow up.